LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 Question 5: Can It Track Emiratization Progress Separately?

-• Identify and segment national employees within the system
+• Identify and segment national employees

-• Create tailored development pathways aligned to leadership growth
+• Create tailored development pathways

-• Set distinct milestones and program requirements
+• Set clear milestones and requirements

 Most platforms claim to support this by allowing filters based on nationality.